OpenNebula/addon-storpool/README.md

 ```

 ### automated installation
-The automated instllation is best suitable for new installations.
-The install script will try to do an upgrade if it detects that addon-storpool is already installed but this feature is not tested well
+The automated installation is best suitable for new deployments.
+The install script will try to do an upgrade if it detects that addon-storpool is already installed but it is possible to have errors due to unhandled changes

 * Run the install script and chek for any reported errors or warnings
 ```bash